msxieyuqi/DVMA-Learning/BruteForce.md

 #### Medium Security Level:
   * Different from Low Level, a new function is added.

-	     * mysql_real_escape_string function, this function will transfer the special symbols, like " ' ", namely, this function can defence Sql Injection Attack.Thus, the Sql Injection Attack in medium level unfeasible nowly.
+	     * mysql_real_escape_string function, this function will transfer the special symbols, like " ' ", <br>
+	       namely, this function can defence Sql Injection Attack.Thus, the Sql Injection Attack in medium level unfeasible nowly.
 	     * but the Brute Force with Burpsuit is still work in this level.(same as low level, see the steps discription of low level)

 #### Highl Security Level:
    * At high level, a function of generation of CSRF Token is added.

            * namely, generateSessionToken(); // Generate Anti-CSRF token
-           * that means, the Request Url will contains a 'user_token' by sending to Server.
-And the Sever checks the recieved token firstly, if token is valid, then the Server operates the Sql queries.
+           * that means, the Request Url will contains a 'user_token' by sending to Server. <br>
+	     And the Sever checks the recieved token firstly, if token is valid, then the Server <br>
+             operates the Sql queries.